1997–present

 Euphoria captured audience attention soon after its June 2019 premiere due to its shocking portrayals of teen sex, drug use, and mental health struggles.
 Cassie’s storyline is peppered with toxic friendships, cheating, and slut-shaming.
 “The point is making people uncomfortable and thinking outside the box.
 What else is the point of art?”
 Sweeney told Variety.
 “For me, I feel so free and confident now.
 And I’ve found that through Cassie.”

-Amid her Euphoria success, in 2021, Sweeney starred in the first season of The White Lotus alongside Connie Britton, Steve Zahn, Brittany Ogrady, and Jennifer Coolidge.
+Amid her Euphoria success, in 2021, Sweeney starred in the first season of The White Lotus alongside Connie Britton, Steve Zahn, Brittany O’Grady, and Jennifer Coolidge.
 Sweeney portrayed Olivia Mossbacher, a manipulative teenager on a family vacation.
 The luxury resort–set murder mystery, another HBO show, became a massive hit.
 The first installment of the anthology series racked up 20 Emmy nominations, including a nod for Sweeney in the Best Supporting Actress category.
 She lost out to her castmate Coolidge.

-Anyone But You and More Movies
+Anyone But You

 Sweeney made the jump back to the silver screen in 2023’s Anyone But You.
 This time, she shared top billing with co-star Glen Powell and served as an executive producer of the romantic comedy loosely based on the Shakespeare play Much Ado About Nothing.

 The lead actors had an undeniable spark that carried over to the movie’s press tour, which Sweeney was heavily involved in planning.
-Fans speculated the two had a real relationship, however, Powell shut the rumor down in an interview with The New York Times.
+Fans speculated the two had a real relationship.
+However, Powell shut the rumor down in an interview with The New York Times.
 “The two things that you have to sell a rom-com are fun and chemistry.
 Sydney and I have a ton of fun together, and we have a ton of effortless chemistry,” he said.
 “That’s people wanting what’s on the screen off the screen, and sometimes you just have to lean into it a bit—and it worked wonderfully.
 Sydney is very smart.”

 She then starred in the critically acclaimed 2023 biopic Reality about NSA contractor–turned-whistleblower Reality Winner.
 The actor was subsequently nominated for a Critics’ Choice Award for her performance in the HBO drama.
 With her role as Julia Cornwall/Spider-Woman, Sweeney appeared in her first superhero movie, Madame Web.
 However, the 2024 project starring Dakota Johnson was heavily panned.
 That same year, Sweeney starred in the convent-based horror movie Immaculate.

-New Movies: Eden, Christy, and The Housemaid
+Eden, Christy, and The Housemaid

-Sweeney, who is currently single, was previously engaged to film producer Jonathan Davino.
+Sweeney was previously engaged to film producer Jonathan Davino.
 The couple was first photographed together in October 2018, and their engagement was confirmed in March 2022.

 For much of their relationship, the actor remained tight-lipped about Davino, which sparked rumors about him and his background.
 “He’s not a restaurateur.
 I have no idea where that came from,” Sweeney told Glamour U.K. in 2023.
 “He’s also not the heir of a pizza company.
 He’s a business guy.
 He’s from Chicago.
 We’ve been watching [this narrative] for six years now and I’m like, ‘What the hell?’”